DonRumata710/LogManager/README.md

 - Display logs using a table with on-demand fetching.
 - Apply per-column filters directly in the table view.
 - Manage log formats (add or remove) via JSON descriptions.

-## Branches

-This repository contains two branches:
-- The default branch builds a Qt-only version with no additional dependencies.
-- The alternative branch adds archive support using the [QuaZip](https://github.com/stachenov/quazip) library, enabling it to open log files stored in ZIP archives.
+- Perform local or global search with optional regular expressions.
+- Export results to CSV files or the original log format.

 ## Building